SpecFlow-Plugins/coded-ui/README.md

-# Welcome to Coded-UI plug-in for Specflow
+# Coded-UI plugin for Specflow

 Please refer to the wiki for documentation.